 Fibaro Home Center 2 vs 3 comparison

-After deciding on Fibaro for your home automation system, your next choice is which hub to use.
-And with three option to choose, it’s not easy!
-Only two are geared toward building a complete system, so it comes down to Fibaro Home Center 2 vs 3.
+After settling on a Fibaro home automation system, your next choice is which hub to use, and with four options to choose from, it’s not easy.
+After reducing the option to two, it’s worth comparing Fibaro Home Center 2 vs 3.

-The two units offer a distinct set of specifications, appealing to different homeowners.
-And while some of the differences may be subtle, buying the wrong Fibaro Home Center version could have an impact on the system you build.
+Each offers a distinct set of specifications, appealing to different homeowners.
+Some of the differences may be subtle.
+However, buying the wrong Fibaro Home Center version could impact the system you build.

 While the Fibaro Home Center Lite is a superb unit, it’s quite limited, making it ideal if you want to control one or two functions.
 However, due to its limits, building a complete smart home system is tricky.